3sd/ansible/README.md

 sudo apt-get install ansible
 ```

-As long as your host is in the workstations host group, you should be able to configure it with
+As long as your host is in ansible's `[workstations]` host group, you should be able to configure the rest of the workstation with:

 ```
 ansible-playbook /etc/ansible/playbooks/workstation.yml -c local